gabinsane/multimodal-vae-comparison/README.md

 ## GeBiD leaderboard

 Here we show a leaderboard of the state-of-the-art models evaluated on our GeBiD benchmark dataset.
-The experiments can be reproduced by running the configs specified in _./configs/gebid_benchmark_.
-For example, to reproduce the leaderboard results for Level 1, run:
+The experiments can be reproduced by running the configs specified in the Config column (those are linked to a corresponding subfoder in ./configs/reproduce_paper which contains the 5 seeds).
+For example, to reproduce the leaderboard results for GeBiD Level 1 and the MVAE model, run:

 ```
 cd ~/multimodal-vae-comparison/multimodal_compare
-./iterate_configs.sh "./configs/gebid_benchmark/level_1/"
+./iterate_configs.sh "./configs/reproduce_paper/latent_dim_experiment/gebidlevel1/mvae/64/bce/"
 ```

  All experiments will be run with 5 seeds, the results here are reported as a mean over those seeds.